 Best Refractor Telescopes

 A refractor (from the English word refract) is a lens telescope built on the principle of light refraction.
 In such devices, the magnification effect is achieved through the use of lenses that refract light.
-The design is quite simple, therefore, against the background of other types (without taking into account certain nuances and characteristics), refractors can differ in price favorably.
-The telescope tube is completely closed on both sides by the lens and the eyepiece, so dust, debris and moisture do not get inside.
-The design is robust, making this telescope ideal for beginners and children.
-It is well suited for long journeys in a car trunk.
-Bellow are the two best refractor telescopes chosen by expert astrophotographers.
+The design is quite simple; therefore, refractors can differ in price favorably against the background of other types (without considering specific nuances and characteristics).

 1. Meade Star Navigator NG 102mm

-The electronics are powered by 8 AA batteries, and can also be connected to a power adapter or car battery.
-The updated database contains information on about 30 thousand objects, from the planets of the solar system to 15 periodic comets and more than 16 thousand stars.
-The presence of a search function in the database and a built-in "guide" will appeal to beginners, but in general the telescope is quite worthy and the right to belong to the "average" level.
+The electronics are powered by 8 AA batteries and can also be connected to a power adapter or car battery.
+The updated database contains about 30 thousand objects, from the solar system’s planets to 15 periodic comets and more than 16 thousand stars.
+The presence of a search function in the database and a built-in “guide” will appeal to beginners, but in general, the telescope is quite worthy and has the right to belong to the “average” level.

-Astrophotography enthusiasts can easily "pair" a telescope with a camera using the T-adapter with M42 thread on the eyepiece mount.
-However, hanging a heavy "SLR" on a telescope, you already definitely understand that a tripod is still flimsy for the sake of cheaper prices and weight reduction, although for this price segment it is strange to expect stability from it as at an observatory.
+Astrophotography enthusiasts can easily “pair” a telescope with a camera using the T-adapter with M42 thread on the eyepiece mount.
+However, hanging a heavy “SLR” on a telescope, you already definitely understand that a tripod is still flimsy for the sake of lower prices and weight reduction, although for this price segment, it is strange to expect stability from it as at an observatory.

-Under astrophotography with a tripod you need to conjure, but in general, for your money, an interesting option.
+Under astrophotography with a tripod, you need to conjure, but in general, for your money, an exciting option.